Niebla: an open-source code for modeling the extragalactic background light: Theoretical background

 \subsubsection{Cosmic ALP decay}

-Axions are hypothetical pseudo-Nambu-Goldstone bosons, which are a consequence of the Peccei-Quinn solution to the strong CP problem in QCD.
+Axions are hypothetical pseudo-Nambu-Goldstone bosons, which are a consequence of the Peccei-Quinn solution to the strong CP problem in QCD~\citep{peccei_constraints_1977,peccei_cp_1977}.
 In contrast to axions, ALPs do not solve the strong CP problem and their mass $m_a$ is independent of the coupling constant to photons $g_{a\gamma}$.
-Both axions and ALPs are candidates to make up cold dark matter (DM).
+Both axions and ALPs are candidates to make up cold dark matter (DM)~\citep[see, e.g.,][]{2012Arias}.
 If this were the case, there would be a continuous decay of axions or ALPs into two photons through cosmic time potentially contributing to the EBL intensity.
-The emissivity of ALP decay is given by~\citep{overduin_dark_2004}
+The emissivity of cosmic ALP decay is given by~\citep{overduin_dark_2004}

-where $h$ is the Plank constant and $c$ is the speed of light in vacuum.
-This expression is technically not a delta function but a Gaussian.
-However, the width of this Gaussian would be $\sigma_\mathrm{decay} \lesssim 10^{-3}\lambda_\mathrm{decay}$ \citep{Vdisp1999, Vdisp2017, 2024Porras}, where $\lambda_\mathrm{decay}$ is the wavelength of the decay photon and equal to second term inside the delta function in Eq.~\eqref{eq:axionEmiss}.
-Therefore, we directly introduce this emissivity into Eq.~\eqref{eq:nuInu_general} and calculate the EBL intensity as
+where the wavelength of the decay photon is $\lambda_\mathrm{decay} = 2 h c~/ \left(m_a c^2\right)$, with the Planck constant $h$ and the speed of light in vacuum $c$.
+The width of this Gaussian profile is $\sigma_\mathrm{decay} \lesssim 10^{-3}\lambda_\mathrm{decay}$ \citep{Vdisp1999, Vdisp2017, 2024Porras}.
+To compute its corresponding contribution to the EBL intensity, this narrow spectral feature can be approximated by a delta function.
+Substituting the approximation into Eq.~\eqref{eq:nuInu_general}, the resulting EBL intensity is

 where $ z_{\ast} = \frac{m_a c^2}{2}\frac{\lambda}{h c}(1+z) - 1$, $\Omega_a$ is the fraction of DM in the form of axions and $\rho_\mathrm{crit, 0}$ is today's critical matter density of the Universe.
 A more detailed derivation can be found in \citet{2024Porras}.